 Black-and-Yellow Garden Spider

 This large spider is commonly found near houses and in gardens.
-The small cephalothorax (“head”) is tipped with silver hairs, and the slightly oval abdomen is patterned with yellow (sometimes orange) and black.
+The small cephalothorax (head) is tipped with silver hairs, and the slightly oval abdomen is patterned with yellow (sometimes orange) and black.
 A black midstripe with four white spots in the center marks the top of the abdomen.
 The legs are black with yellow-orange stripes.
-The upper portion of the legs is more solidly colored orange-yellow.
+The upper portion of the legs is a more solid orange yellow.
 The circular webs can be approximately 2 feet in diameter, and the spider can be found resting head-down at the hub, where a zigzag silk band, the stabilimentum, extends vertically at the center.
 Males are quite small and are rarely noticed.
-Young females have a narrower abdomen, generally lack the yellow coloration and have conspicuous black and white striping on their legs.
+Young females have a narrower abdomen, generally lack the yellow coloration, and have conspicuous black and white striping on their legs.